veyh/auc-stat-wowuction/README.md

 # Auc:Stat:WoWuction

-Updated for WoD and latest TSM, which has removed support for WoWuction.
+Updated for Legion and latest TSM, which has removed support for WoWuction.
 This uses TSM's AuctionDB instead.

 ## Installation